somaye-beiranvand/FrontendMentor-profile-card-component-main/README.md

 ### What I learned

 ` Hi everybody, welcome to my new solution :blush:

 At first look this project seemed to be easy but positioning the background bubbles responsively turned out to become a real chalenge.

 Thanks to [APG solution on Frontend Mentor](https://www.frontendmentor.io/solutions/card-component-with-3d-animation-t0NqrfqMT#comment-630cd1723fba76c6d9add1d8) that helped me with background bubbles, it was a briliant idea to combine vw & vh to position the background vertically.:boom:

-In this project i read some more in depth about background and learned alot, espacialy about background position.
+In this project I read some more in depth about background and learned alot, specially about background position.

-I thought it would be a good idea to chang the size of bubbles when the size of viewport changed.
+I thought it would be a good idea to change the size of bubbles when the size of viewport changed.
+So I used a variable amount(vmax) and add some fixed amount (px) to it, because I didn't want background to become so small or disapear when the vp is so small.

-So I used a variable amount(vmax) and add some fixed amount (px) to it, because i didnt want background to become so small or disapear when the vp is so small.
+I used grid for implementing the card part which was enjoyable and so helpful.
-I used grid for implementing the card part which was enjoyable and so helpful. in the code below you can see the part of code I used for background part.
+In the code below you can see the part I used for background positioning.

-If you have any idea to improve my code or design it would be precious to me ,so plz let me know`
+If you have any idea to improve my code or design it would be precious to me ,so please let me know`

 ```css
 body {